-On average, polyurethane will last 10 years on tabletops.
-However, the maintenance routine, exposure to water and dirt, and how much the surface is used all determine how long the finish will last.
+Polyurethane will last up to 10 years on tabletops, on average.
+Maintenance routine, exposure to water and dirt, surface type, and the number of coats all determine how long the finish will last.

-For instance, the finish will last longer if the tabletop surface isn’t used as much or exposed to water.
-However, the finish will last less if the surface is used daily and exposed to water.
+The finish will last longer if the tabletop surface isn’t exposed to contestant water or isn’t used as much.
+The finish will last less if it’s exposed to constant water or outdoor weather elements (sun, rain).

-Optionally, you can touch up the finish by adding one more coat of polyurethane after a few years.
+You can touch up the finish by adding more coats of polyurethane after a few years.